sogaiu/janet-pegdoc/README.md

 This was done so that quick editing of a previous command would be more convenient for different uses.

-If you were interested in a particular PEG special, may be you'd prefer to be invoking `pdoc <peg-special> -d` followed by `pdoc <peg-special> -u`, and then may be even `pdoc <peg-special> -q` for a quiz question.
+If interested in a particular PEG special, may be you'd prefer to be invoking `pdoc <peg-special> -d` followed by `pdoc <peg-special> -u`, and then may be even `pdoc <peg-special> -q` for a quiz question.

-Instead, if you were interested in seeing usages for different PEG specials, may be you'd prefer to be invoking `pdoc -u int` followed by `pdoc -u int-be` or `pdoc -u uint`.
+Instead, if interested in seeing usages for different PEG specials, may be you'd prefer to be invoking `pdoc -u int` followed by `pdoc -u int-be` or `pdoc -u uint`.

 ### Shell Completion